Anna Feldhusen: Biography

-Admirers cite Feldhusen's 1899 self-portrait, reproduced at the top of this article, as a further indicator of the remarkable self-confidence and self-knowledge with which she approached her art.
+Admirers cite Feldhusen's 1899 self-portrait, reproduced at the top of this article, as a further indicator of the self-confidence and self-knowledge with which she approached her art.
 On concluding her studies in Munich she returned north and made the acquaintance of a number of members of the Künstlerkolonie Worpswede in the drained marshlands north of Bremen.
 She took lessons from Fritz Mackensen (1866–1953) and Hans am Ende (1864–1918): Ende was particularly admired by the artistic community for the skills in etching, which he was happy to share with Feldhusen.
 She also became a regular visit to the picture-book village of Dötlingen in the countryside to the west of Bremen.
 At some stage she acquired a summer cabin in the village.
 Although Feldhusen's Dötlingen stays were restricted to the summer months, they were nevertheless frequent; and she had a number of friends among the local artists of Künstlerkolonie Dötlingen.
 She received drawing lessons and inspiration from Georg Müller vom Siel (1865–1939).
 It was during her stays in Dötlingen that she first came to know vom Siel's student Marie "Mieze" Stumpe (1877–1946), who subsequently became a close friend.
 Stumpe's husband was a successful tobacco importer in Bremen, and Feldhusen frequently stayed overnight at her friend's summer home in Dötlingen.
 It was also in Dötlingen that Feldhusen met Marie Stein-Ranke (1873–1964), regarded by contemporaries as one of the outstanding etching-portraitists of her generation.

 Throughout her career, Feldhusen had her own studio.
 Her Bremen studio was a room in the house at Hagenauerstrasse 24, the home which for a time she shared with her sisters.
 At an early stage she also acquired a studio in Munich which she liked to use during the winter months, appreciating the "stimulating" atmosphere of the Bavarian capital.
 Close by she had additional studio facilities at Dachau where she liked to inter-act with others involved with the artists' colony in the (not yet internationally infamous) little town.
 Even while being based in the north, during the spring and summer months, she retained the lease on her little apartment in Dachau so that she might at any time return and spend a couple of weeks there.